How I Grow Garlic For Big Yields Every Year

 A raised bed covered in evergreen boughs used as mulch

-Note that this late planting only works if you have at least a month of cold weather ahead—garlic needs winter’s chill to form summer’s bulb.
+Note that this late planting only works if you have at least one month of cold weather ahead—garlic needs winter’s chill to form summer’s bulb.

-Hardneck garlic requires four to six weeks of cold temperature below 40°F to develop bulbs.
+Hardneck garlic requires four to six weeks of cold temperatures below 40°F to develop bulbs.

 Softneck garlic, on the other hand, isn’t as picky about vernalization, which makes it a better option for climates with mild winters.